Band: Miles Davis

 Coltrane takes the solo from there, with Adderley “laying out” the track (a jazz term meaning to temporarily ceaseplaying).
 Coltrane brings the melody back into a moodier tone, devoid of the flashier tremolos and glissandos, save for a few uses here and there.

 The song is absolutely glued together by the Evan’s piano, taking its taking in between horn solos before giving the spotlight back to Davis.
-Davis belts out the nots this time, making his declaration even more prominent, before the piano swells in volume, playing by itself as the song ends.
+Davis belts out the notes this time, making his declaration even more prominent, before the piano swells in volume, playing by itself as the song ends.

-This track starts off with Evans playing two notes repeatedly, quickly followed by the horns that bring the motive with a sense of urgency, taking its time to leave an impression with the listener.
+This track starts off with Evans playing two notes repeatedly, quickly followed by the horns that bring the motive with a sense of urgency, taking its time to leave an impression on the listener.
 The song is another example of 12-bar blues, set in 6/4.

 Davis starts off his solo as Cobb hops onto the ride cymbal, providing a smoother and driving rhythm than that established in the intro.
 As Davis playing, the piano subtly drops the starting motif, instead playing chords that dance around the trumpet’s lead.